V šest ráno na letišti

 Could as well be the same plane.

-Il-12 of ČSA Czechoslovak Airlines in Vnukovo, with some other Il-12 behind.
+Il-12 of ČSA Czechoslovak Airlines in Vnukovo International Airport, with some other Il-12 behind.

 Tail of Il-12 in the left side.
-Multiple Il-12 and Il-14 seen on the background.
+Multiple Il-12 and Il-14 seen in the background.

 Il-14 on the final approach.